Yashi-9/Telecom-Churn-Analysis/README.md

 3. Grouped the tenure into bins of 12 months.

 ### Data Exploration

-1. Total Charges increase as Monthly Charges increase - as expected.
+1. General Trends:

-2. Hence, all these 3 factors viz Higher Monthly Charge-has highest count of customers, Lower tenure and Lower Total Charge are linked to High Churn.
+Higher Monthly Charges, Lower Tenure, Lower Total Charges,Electronic checks,No Online security,No Tech Support category,Fibre Optics Internet service are strongly linked to high churn.
-3. HIGH Churn seen in case of Month to month contracts
-4. Non senior Citizens are high churners
-5. No online security, No Tech support,No online backup,No Device protection and Yes Paperless billing have high churners
-7. Fibre Optics Internet-which attracts the most customers in internet service and is the highest in terms of total charges has high churners
-8. LOW Churn is seens in case of Long term contracts-Two yearly, Subscription without internet service and The customers engaged for 5+ years
-9. Electronic check medium are the highest churners-high customers are engaged.
-10. Factors like Gender have no impact on churners.
-11. From the tree map analysis, most unsubscribed customers used both phone and internet services.
-Those who did not have the phone services only used the DSN as the media of internet.
-The marketing department needs to upseți other internet methods to those who are not willing to take phone services
-12. Customers without partners and dependents are observed to be more likely to unsubscribe from the companies services.
-This is also true for those with shorter contract periods.
-Ways to keep and entice these type of customers so that they can keep renewing their subscriptions should be evaluated and implemented for lower churn rate

-1. Contract & Tenure Impact on Churn:
+2.Contract & Tenure Impact on Churn:

-High churn is prevalent in month-to-month contracts.
+- High churn is prevalent in monthly contracts and lower tenures.

-Low churn is observed in long-term contracts (two-year contracts), subscription plans without internet service, and customers engaged for more than five years.
+- Low churn is observed in long-term contracts (two-yearly contracts)  and customers engaged for more than five years.

-2. Customer Demographics & Churn
+3. Customer Demographics & Churn:

-Non-senior citizens exhibit higher churn rates.
+- Non-senior citizens exhibit higher churn rates.

-Customers without partners and dependents are more likely to unsubscribe.
+- Customers without partners and dependents are more likely to unsubscribe.

-Gender has no significant impact on churn.
+- Gender has no significant impact on churn.

 3. Service & Billing Factors

-Customers who lack online security, tech support, online backup, and device protection, and those who opt for paperless billing, exhibit higher churn rates.
+- Customers who lack online security, tech support, online backup, and device protection, and those who opt for paperless billing, exhibit higher churn rates.

-Fibre Optics Internet service, despite being the most popular and generating the highest total charges, also experiences high churn rates.
+- Fibre Optics Internet service, despite being the most popular and generating the highest total charges, also experiences high churn rates.

-Customers using electronic check payment methods show higher churn rates.
+- Customers using Fibre Optics Internet service and electronic check payment methods despite being the most popular and generating the highest total charges, also experiences high churn rates.

-Tree map analysis indicates that most unsubscribed customers used both phone and internet services.
+- Tree map analysis indicates that most unsubscribed customers used both phone and internet services.
 Those who only used internet services relied primarily on DSL as their medium.